Boy arrested in stabbing at Rockport Middle School that left girl with serious injuries

 ROCKPORT, MASS.
-(WHDH) - Authorities have arrested a 13-year-old boy accused of stabbing a Rockport Middle School student, leaving her seriously injured Monday morning.
+(WHDH) – Authorities have arrested a 13-year-old boy accused of stabbing a classmate at Rockport Middle School, leaving her with serious injuries on Monday morning.

 Officers responding to a reported stabbing at the school on Jerdens Lane around 7:30 a.m. found a female student suffering from an apparent stab wound, according to Rockport police.